top of page

 Experience map based on one of my participant's diary study

 To conclude all the data I have obtained, I did affinity diagramming and variable analysis to identify the key insights that can be used for innovation in the next stage.
 Using the findings from affinity diagramming, I conducted variable analysis to look for any patterns in which the participants were clustered together and tried to understand if their relationship made sense.
 I then selected the variables with the most prominent patterns and converted them into insights.
-The two main insights were the feeling of guilt and gender inequality regarding household chores.
+The two main insights (which I visually represented with personas) were the feeling of guilt and gender inequality regarding household chores.

 I also detected a common link between them: a lack of productivity.
 Due to feeling guilty, they don’t function as well when working or at home; they feel tired and unable to complete tasks, which is the same with household chores.
 They are expected to do all the household work, so they become unproductive.